simonw/til/llms/prompt-gemini.md

-# Running prompts against images and PDFs with Google Gemini
+# Running prompts against images, PDFs, audio and video with Google Gemini

 I'm still working towards adding multi-modal support to my [LLM](https://llm.datasette.io/) tool.
-In the meantime, here are notes on running prompts against images and PDFs from the command-line using the [Google Gemini](https://ai.google.dev/gemini-api) family of models.
+In the meantime, here are notes on running prompts against images and PDFs and audio and video files from the command-line using the [Google Gemini](https://ai.google.dev/gemini-api) family of models.

 ## Using curl